fudge-py/fudge/docs/javascript.rst

 Install
 =======

-Download the Fudge source distribution and copy ``javascript/fudge/`` to your webroot.
+Download the :ref:`Fudge source distribution <fudge-source>` and copy ``javascript/fudge/`` to your webroot.
 To use it in your tests all you need is a script tag like this:

 .. code-block:: html